-Justin Mort is recommended as a leading junior in construction both in Chambers and Partners and in the Legal 500
+Justin Mort is recommended as a leading junior in in Chambers and Partners for construction (Band 1) and energy & natural resources.
+He is also recommended for construction in Chambers Global and the Legal 500.

 “A strong, forceful advocate who is completely at home in the TCC”...“for a complicated construction matter he will really get into the fine detail and rip it apart”...“he thinks a lot about a case and sees all its nuances”...“good option for handling something that requires a hard-edged commercial settlement.”